 Syphilis infections are divided into several stages: primary, secondary, early latent, and late latent.
-The initial symptoms of syphilis may not always be recognized and without treatment, individuals generally enter a prolonged asymptomatic phase.
+The initial symptoms of syphilis may not always be recognized and without treatment individuals generally enter a prolonged asymptomatic phase.
 Individuals can still, however, be infectious despite not having any symptoms.
-Syphilis infection can lead to serious complications, including cardiovascular and neurologic disease and may be fatal.
+Syphilis infection can lead to serious complications, including cardiovascular and neurologic disease, and may be fatal.

 Following a decline in rates in BC in the early 1990's, infectious syphilis (i.e., primary, secondary, and early latent stages) began to re-emerge in BC starting in 1997, corresponding to a series of outbreaks in different populations.
 While provincial trends had been decreasing in 2009-2010, infectious syphilis rates began to increase in 2011 and this became more evident in 2012-2013.
-In BC, the rate of infectious syphilis increased in 2013 to 12.0 (558 cases) from 8.0 (368 cases) per 100,000 population in 2012 (Figure 24).
-The highest rates of infectious syphilis were in Vancouver Coastal and Fraser Health Authorities (Figure 26).
+In BC, the rate of infectious syphilis decreased slightly in 2014 to 11.9 (549 cases) from 12.2 (558 cases) per 100,000 population in 2013 (Figure 24).
+The highest rate of infectious syphilis was in the Vancouver Coastal Health Authority (Figure 26).
 Across Health Service Delivery Areas, the highest rates were in Vancouver, Fraser North, and North Shore/Coast Garibaldi (Figure 25).

 The majority of infectious syphilis cases in BC are male (Figure 27).
-Although male infectious syphilis rates decreased in 2009-2010, male infectious syphilis rates have since risen to 15.0 (343 cases) per 100,000 population in 2012 and then to 23.2 (536 cases) per 100,000 in 2013.
-The increase in cases among males in 2013 was observed in all age groups with the highest rates in those aged 30-59 years (Figure 31).
-In 2013, the rate of infectious syphilis among females was 0.8 (20 cases), a slight decrease from 1.0 (24 cases) per 100,000 population in 2012 (Figure 27).
+Although male infectious syphilis rates decreased in 2009-2010, male infectious syphilis rates have since risen to 22.8 (524 cases) per 100,000 population in 2014.
+The highest rates among males were in those aged 25-39 years (Figure 31).
+In 2014, the rate of infectious syphilis among females was 1.0 (24 cases), a slight increase from 0.9 (20 cases) per 100,000 population in 2013 (Figure 27).